What Causes Fingertip Peeling? How Do You Treat It?

 1. Cut an aloe vera leaf and extract the gel from it.

-2. Apply the gel to the affected area.
+2. Apply the gel to the peeling area and leave it to absorb into the skin.

 4. Petroleum Jelly